OWASP/www-project-social-osint-agent/index.md

 ### Project Status & Roadmap

-The core functionality of SocialOSINTLM is mature and stable.
+The core functionality of SocialOSINTAgent is mature and stable.
 Future development will focus on quality-of-life enhancements and expanding capabilities.

 **Potential Future Work:**
 *   Development of a graphical user interface (GUI) for enhanced usability.